WGSS PUBLIC STATEMENT ISSUED 2/29/16

-An Interview with Stephanie Lumsden (Hupa) on her 2015 NWSA Panel and her Teaching
+Interview with WGSS Faculty Stephanie Lumsden (Hupa) on Her 2015 NWSA Panel and Her Teaching

 Tell us about NWSA and your panel:

 The conference theme for this year’s National Women’s Studies Association meeting was precarity.
 In the description of the theme, scholars interested in participating were directed to think of whose lives are differentially exposed to structural and interpersonal violence as a result of failing social and economic networks.
 We were asked to consider the implications of precarity and the material consequences of precariously lived lives.
 In an answer to this call for presentations, I organized a panel titled “Am I Next: Missing and Murdered Indigenous Women” with three other Indigenous feminist scholars.
 I, along with Angel Hinzo, Dr. Cutcha Risling Baldy, and Vanessa Esquivido-Meza, spoke to the precarity of Native women’s lives in settler states and discussed violence against Native women as being essential to the nation state.
 Each of us discussed different aspects of violence against Native women.